primatejs/primate/docs/guide/getting-started.md

 ## What is Primate?

-Primate is a technology-agnostic framework for building web applications, allowing you to seamlessly integrate and start coding within any major frontend framework and several backend languages, eliminating the constraints of being vendor-locked to specific tools.
+Primate is a framework for building web applications primarily focused on flexibility and developer freedom.

+Other frameworks lock you in.
+Primate sets you free, offering you unlimited choice in mixing and matching different tools that work best for you, rather than forcing to you accept the limitations and design decisions made by others.

 ## First steps